How Much Do IVF Medications Cost?

-Many women struggling with infertility turn to in vitro fertilization (IVF), but are hit with sticker shock when they pick up their meds and receive their medical bill.
+Many women struggling with infertility turn to in vitro fertilization (IVF) but are hit with sticker shock when they pick up their meds and receive their medical bill.
 Not only does IVF have a high price tag, but the cost of treatment and the associated medications are often not covered by insurance.
 According to a GoodRx analysis, IVF drug list prices have gone up 50% since 2014, and much of this increase is due to the lack of affordable generic alternatives for fertility medications.

 So, as prices continue to rise, what should you expect to pay for IVF medications?
 And are there ways to save if you don’t have insurance coverage?
 Let’s find out.

-Put simply, this therapy involves retrieving a woman’s eggs, fertilizing them with sperm in a lab, and developing them into healthy embryos to be implanted inside her uterus.
+This therapy involves retrieving a woman’s eggs, fertilizing them with sperm in a lab, and developing them into healthy embryos to be implanted inside her uterus.

 We’ll walk through the medications used in egg retrieval, then review drugs typically used in the embryo implant phase.

 The egg retrieval process can be broken down into 3 phases: suppression, stimulation, and the triggering of egg release.
 Depending on your provider's protocol, either the suppression or stimulation phase comes first.
 The triggering of the egg release phase is always last.